 The resulting spreadsheet will be in Microsoft Excel format.
 The first sheet will be some metadata about the export, such as a timestamp, the name of the exporter and any filters applied.
 The second sheet will be the actual data.

-Column A in the data sheet will be hidden.
-It holds the internal row ID of each record.
+Column A in the data sheet holds the internal row ID of each record.
 This is useful for matching purposes if you’re going to be modifying then re-importing the data.

 If the view has charts attached, one sheet per chart will also be included in the spreadsheet.
 The contents will be the chart data, not the chart visualisation itself, but the visualisation can easily be re-created in the spreadsheet from the data if necessary.